IMAP-Science-Operations-Center/imap_processing/docs/source/development/cdf_guide.rst

 ISTP Compliance
 ===============

-ISTP compliance is a standard set of attributes to use when creating CDF files.
+ISTP (International Solar-Terrestrial Physics) compliance is a standard set of attributes to use when creating CDF files.
 The goal of ISTP is that others users and programs of your CDF file will know where to look for information about the data inside.
 A large part of these requirements are driven by the SPDF's display tool, `CDAWeb <https://cdaweb.gsfc.nasa.gov/cdaweb/>`_.

 .. image:: https://spdf.gsfc.nasa.gov/istp_guide/1d_spectrogram.GIF